🔑 Key takeaways

 - Apply online.
-Knock will evaluate your financial situation in a two-step process that usually takes around 4 days.
-If you’re eligible, you’ll be pre-approved for a home loan to cover the cost of the new property you want to buy.
+Knock’s two-step evaluation usually takes around fourdays.
+If you’re eligible, you’ll be pre-approved for a home loan to cover the cost of your new home.

 - Buy a new home.
-With Knock’s pre-approval, you can make a competitive non-contingent offer on a new home.
-Once your offer is accepted, you can close on your new home whenever you and the seller agree.
-After you’ve moved in, Knock will pay the mortgage on your old home for up to six months.
+With Knock’s pre-approval, you’ll make a competitive, non-contingent offer on a new home.
+After you move in, Knock will pay the mortgage on your old home for up to six months.

 - Prepare your old home for listing.
-Once you’ve vacated your old home, you’ll work with Knock to make any necessary repairs.
-You can do the work yourself, or allow Knock to take the lead through its network of contractors.
+Work with Knock and your real estate agent to get your home market-ready by completing repairs and upgrades yourself, or using Knock’s network of contractors.
 Knock provides an interest-free loan of up to $25,000 for repairs, which must be completed within 45 days.

 - List and sell your old home.
 You can list your home for sale after you’ve relocated, so it’s empty and available for showings any time.

 - Settle the bill.
 Once your home sells, you’ll pay back Knock’s bridge loan, overlapping mortgage payments, and Knock fees.

 Note: If you accept a Home Swap bridge loan, Knock will place a lien against your property — so you must repay it in full when your old home sells.

 Since Knock.com encourages sellers to list on the open market, you’ll still need a great real estate agent on your side.

 Our friends at Clever can help you meet real estate agents near you, from trusted national brokerages including Keller Williams, Coldwell Banker, and RE/MAX.
 With Clever’s pre-negotiated listing fees, you’ll get full service while saving an average of $9,600!